Art Nouveau: Characteristics, decoration and motifs

 Earlier Art Nouveau furniture, such as that made by Louis Majorelle and Henry van de Velde, was characterized by the use of exotic and expensive materials, including mahogany with inlays of precious woods and trim, and curving forms without right angles.
 It gave a sensation of lightness.

-In the second phase of Art Nouveau, following 1900, the decoration became purer and the lines were more stylized.
+In the second phase of Art Nouveau, following 1900, the decoration became purer and the lines were more stylised.
 The curving lines and forms evolved into polygons and then into cubes and other geometric forms.
 These geometric forms were used with particular effect in the architecture and furniture of Joseph Maria Olbrich, Otto Wagner, Koloman Moser and Josef Hoffmann, especially the Stoclet Palace in Brussels, which announced the arrival of Art Deco and modernism.

 Another characteristic of Art Nouveau architecture was the use of light, by opening up of interior spaces, by the removal of walls, and the extensive use of skylights to bring a maximum amount of light into the interior.
 Victor Horta's residence-studio and other houses built by him had extensive skylights, supported on curving iron frames.
 In the Hotel Tassel he removed the traditional walls around the stairway, so that the stairs became a central element of the interior design.